autorope/donkeydocs/docs/guide/robot_sbc/setup_jetson_nano.md

 Visit the official [Nvidia Jetson Nano Getting Started Guide](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#prepare).
 Work through the __Prepare for Setup__, __Writing Image to the microSD Card__, and __Setup and First Boot__ instructions, then return here.

+Once you're done with the setup, ssh into your vehicle.
+Use the the terminal for Ubuntu or Mac.
+[Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) for windows.

 ## Step 2: Free up the serial port (optional.
 Only needed if you're using the Robohat MM1)

-ssh into your vehicle.
-Use the the terminal for Ubuntu or Mac.
-[Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) for windows.

 ```
 sudo usermod -aG dialout <your username>